olcf/olcf-user-docs/software/workflows/fireworks.rst

 application areas and in long-term production projects over the span of multiple years.

-To learn more about FireWorks, refer to its extensive online `documentation <https://materialsproject.github.io/fireworks/>`_.
+To learn more about FireWorks, please refer to its extensive online `documentation <https://materialsproject.github.io/fireworks/>`_.

 Prerequisites
 ================

-Before using EnTK itself, you will need a MongoDB service running on :ref:`Slate<slate>`.
+Before using FireWorks itself, you will need a MongoDB service running on :ref:`Slate<slate>`.
 There is a tutorial for MongoDB elsewhere in this documentation.